Lincoln County War: Background

 During November 1876, a wealthy Englishman named John Tunstall arrived in Lincoln County, New Mexico, where he intended to develop a cattle ranch, store, and bank in partnership with the young attorney Alexander McSween and cattleman John Chisum.
 At the time Lincoln County was dominated both economically and politically by Lawrence Murphy and James Dolan, the proprietors of LG Murphy and Co., later James J. Dolan and Co., the only store in the county.
 The factions were divided along ethnic and sectarian lines, with the Murphy faction being mostly Irish Catholic, while Tunstall and his allies were mostly English Protestant.
 LG Murphy and Co. lent thousands of dollars to the Territorial Governor, and the Territorial Attorney General eventually held the mortgage on the company.

-Tunstall learned that Murphy and Dolan, who bought many of their cattle from rustlers, had lucrative beef contracts from the United States government to supply forts and Indian agencies.
-The government contracts, along with their monopoly on merchandise and financing for farms and ranches, allowed Murphy, Dolan and their partner Riley to become wealthy.
+Tunstall, McSween, and Chisum established a cattle business with the aim of supplying beef contracts in the territory.
+This venture further put them into conflict with Murphy and Dolan, who had already secured contracts to supply beef to both the Mescalero Apache Reservation and Fort Stanton.
+At that time, the latter's monopoly over the cattle industry was disliked by many farmers, who were forced to pay high prices to them while selling their cattle for low prices.
+Some settlers, however, sided against Tunstall, McSween and Chisum, due to recent violent events that happened during the Pecos War.
+In fact, the Seven Rivers Warriors, a collective of smaller ranchers who sided with Murphy and Dolan, formed during the Pecos War to oppose Chisum, who was the owner of a large cattle ranch.
+Such aspects of the Lincoln County War qualified it as a range war in the eyes of historians like Emerson Hough.
+However, this is disputed by historians Francis and Roberta Fugate, who described it as competition over several other businesses more prominent than the minor cattle feud.